-3-6(D)(6) Structure Bulk
+3-6(D)(5)(c) Building and Structure Bulk (View Frame)

-Not more than 50 percent of the area within any view frame for a property shall be obscured by the bulk of the structure(s) (including walls and fences) placed on the property.
+Looking from the view point, no more than 50 percent of the area within any view frame for a property shall be obscured by the bulk of the building(s) and/or structure(s) (including walls and fences) placed on the property.
+No portion of a building or structure shall extend above the ridgeline of the Sandia Mountains that is visible within any view frame for a property.
 (See figure below.)